 The go-to place to study, create, collaborate, and get things done.
 The Main Library is open practically 24/7, offering flexible spaces, friendly experts, a wide range of technology, and in-depth research collections that encourage new ideas and help to build new connections.

 A hub for experimenting and testing new initiatives.
-The Science-Engineering Library hosts a number of technology-rich collaborative spaces, including group study rooms, the University's first collaborative learning classroom, and a makerspace with 3D printing.
+The Science-Engineering Library hosts a number of technology-rich collaborative spaces, including group study rooms, the University's first collaborative learning classroom, a Seed Library, and a makerspace with 3D printing.

 A north campus haven for students and faculty.
 The Fine Arts Library is home to our music collection including scores, sheet music, and vinyl LPs, as well as our theater collection of plays and films and architecture materials.